bact/sentimentdemo/README.md

 ## Notes

-- Development is in the `dev` branch.
+- Development is in the `main` branch.
 - Will eventually be submitted to [spdx/spdx-examples](https://github.com/spdx/spdx-examples) repo.
 - The diagram is generated from a PlantUML file: